How to Prepare Your Child for Preschool

 Starting preschool marks the beginning of a new phase in your child's development and many parents ask themselves, "Is my child ready for preschool?"
 Even if your child has previously attended a toddler program, in the next few months, your preschooler will make new friends, learn new skills, and gain confidence and independence.
 This early start sets your child on the path for later school success, but it's not always easy.
 You and your toddler may be feeling a mix of emotions: excitement, apprehension, and even sadness as babyhood disappears.

-Preparing your child academically for preschool may be different than what you are expecting.
+Preparing your child academically for preschool may be simpler than you think; chances are you’re already doing many things to prepare your child.
 By simply reading, playing, and exploring together, you are helping your child get ready for preschool activities.
-There are plenty of fun family activities like going for nature walks, working on puzzles and board games, or visiting the library that will help get your toddler ready for preschool.
-You should offer your child a mix of active, playful experiences and quieter, more focused activities.
-Color, work with play dough, or string beads together to build fine motor skills.
-Chances are, you're probably already doing many things to prepare your child for the preschool curriculum.
+Go for nature walks, work on puzzles, play board games, or visit the library.
+Offer your child a mix of active, playful experiences and quieter, more focused activities.
+Paint, work with play dough, or string beads together to build fine motor skills.

 Emotionally preparing your child—and yourself—for preschool might take more intentional effort.
 Below are a few ideas to smoothly make the transition.